developersahilvashisht/travel_assistant/README.md

 ## Knowledge Base Sources

-The knowledge base is built **directly from the actual source PDFs** named in the assignment brief — downloaded (browser Save-as-PDF) and ingested with their real text.
+The knowledge base is built **directly from the source PDFs** — downloaded (browser Save-as-PDF) and ingested with their real text.
 This is the literal reading of
 "load travel content from public documents... for ingestion."